A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: System Model

 We can therefore formulate the MLSE problem for detecting the FTN signal in (\ref{FTN_sig}) as \cite{bedeer2017low}

-For high FTN signaling rates, the FTN signaling has spectral zeros \cite{4595029} and the matrix $\tilde{\mathbf{G}}$ could become ill-conditioned.
-In this case, to avoid the matrix inversion needed to find $\mathbf{z}$ as in (\ref{z}), the received symbol vector $\tilde{\mathbf{y}}$ is passed through an \textit{approximate} noise whitening filter \cite{4595029} that can be obtained using spectral factorization.
-In this case, we re-write (\ref{FTN_sig}) as
+For high FTN signaling rates, the FTN signaling has spectral zeros \cite{4595029} and the ISI matrix could run into conditioning issues.
+In this case, rather than having to invert the matrix as in (\ref{z}), the received symbol vector $\tilde{\mathbf{y}}$ is passed through an approximate noise whitening filter \cite{4595029} that can be derived from spectral factorization.
+We can then re-write (\ref{FTN_sig}) as

 where $\ast$ is the convolution operator.
 Hence, after passing (\ref{conv}) through the approximate whitening filter, we have

 where $\mathbf{w}^{uncorr}$ is white Gaussian noise with zero mean and variance $\sigma^{2}$ and $\mathbf{v}$ represents the causal ISI such that $\mathbf{v}\left[n\right] \ast \mathbf{v}\left[-n\right]=\mathbf{g}$.
 We can then re-write (\ref{eq:eb}) in a vector form as